usaid-cs/yesterday-i-learned/random.md

 - You and Linus Sebastian _and_ the tech chap were in London at the same time.
 They were there for [some phone release thing](https://forums.oneplus.com/threads/win-a-trip-to-the-oneplus-6-launch-in-london.824809/).
 - Search for JIRA issues with your name commented with `comment ~ 'dickhead'`.
 - [Battlefield 1](https://en.wikipedia.org/wiki/Battlefield_1) came after Battlefield 4.
-- ["Flat white"](https://en.wikipedia.org/wiki/Flat_white) is a latte with less milk, that must be introduced to the free nation of Canada.
+- ["Flat white"](https://en.wikipedia.org/wiki/Flat_white) is a latte with less milk.
 - Sudan speaks Arabic.
 South Sudan speaks [English](https://en.wikipedia.org/wiki/South_Sudan) and [Arabic](http://www.differencebetween.net/miscellaneous/geography-miscellaneous/differences-between-sudan-and-south-sudan/).
 - The buzzphrase "thinking from first principles" means extracting fundamental truths from some kind of information or idea, then reason it from there, instead of comparing the information/idea with yet another source of derived information/idea.
 - The Tate says ["the curve and the straight line (are the) two basic elements of Islamic design."](http://www.tate.org.uk/art/artworks/choucair-composition-in-blue-module-t13308)